microtrain/bootcamp/CourseSyllabus.md

 # Syllabus (12/10/18 - 2/26/2019)

 * Class Hours: Monday-Friday, 9am-5pm
-* First Day: Monday, December 10, 2018
+* First Day: Monday, March 25, 2018
-* Last Day: Tuesday, February 26, 2018
+* Last Day: Monday, June 3rd, 2018
-* Half Day: Thursday, December 20, 2018
-* Class will **NOT** meet over the holiday from December 22nd through January 1st.
-  * Class will resume on Wednesday, January 2nd.
+* Class will NOT meet on Monday, May 3rd.

  ## Expectations
 * Class starts promptly at 9am, you are expected to have your systems booted up and to be ready to go by 9am.